tango-controls-hdbpp/libhdbpp/README.md

 ### **Important Changes** 0.9.1 -> 1.0.0

-This release version of the library has made a few changes to standardize its use and deployment.
 * The build system has been moved to CMake.
 Details on building it using CMake are below.
-* The main tango.h include has been changed from `include <tango.h>` to `include <tango/tango.h>`.
-This reflects the standard install path of the tango headers in /usr/include/tango and is more consistent with header include patterns.
-What this means for building the library is we no longer need to specify the tango install directory if its installed in a standard location.
-If its installed non-standard, then standard CMake flags can used to specify the include and library location (See the [INSTALL.md](https://github.com/tango-controls/libhdbpp/blob/master/INSTALL.md))

 ## Documentation

 * See the Tango documentation [here](http://tango-controls.readthedocs.io/en/latest/administration/services/hdbpp/index.html#hdb-an-archiving-historian-service) for broader information about the HB++ archiving system and its integration into Tango Controls
-* Libhdbpp [CHANGELOG.md](https://github.com/tango-controls/libhdbpp/blob/master/CHANGELOG.md) contains the latest changes both released and in development.
+* libhdbpp [CHANGELOG.md](https://github.com/tango-controls/libhdbpp/blob/master/CHANGELOG.md) contains the latest changes both released and in development.

 ## Bugs Reports